 These are all elements in defining your financial model which is at the core of your business model.
 The fundamental importance of Finance is reflected in the Business Model Lean Canvas – with Revenue Streams and Cost Structure being two of the key key business blocks of the business model canvas as per figure below.

-#.1 My experience of engaging with lots of startups is that this old chestnut is indeed true:
+My experience of engaging with lots of startups is that this old project management chestnut is indeed true:

-#.2 My experience of engaging with startups is also that business startups work very long hours often with limited (financial) reward in the first year or two particularly for Technology based startups.
+My experience is that business startup promoters work very long hours often with limited (financial) reward in the first year or two particularly for Technology based startups.

-My advice to pre-startups is that you will need to discuss the financial implications of starting a business with your immediate family (if applicable).
+Prior to startup you will need to discuss the financial implications of starting a business with your immediate family (if applicable).
 At the recent SCCUL Enterprise Awards in Galway, Bobby Kerr, the former Dragon said something to the effect that he personally would not mind if a business failed from a financial perspective, but he did feel pressure that he would be denying his family a good life if the business did not succeed and that this probably influenced his perception of risk.

 In any event, you will need to plan your own personal budget based on the projected salary that can be paid by your business.
 It is ok to forego salary from a startup for a short while, but long term this is not sustainable.
 If your business can not pay you a competitive salary then this reflects on the viability of the business over the longer term.
 In this regard, I often suggest to people that they set up as a Sole Trader as this can offer flexibility over the short to medium term.
 I know of several people who followed their dreams and set up their business as a Sole Trader and then easily moved back into the mainstream employment market after a few years when the reality of running their own business and the opportunity cost involved became evident (one got an offer that he could not refuse!).